KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 What is KYC?

-Stages of the KYC process on cryptocurrency exchanges
+Steps of the KYC process on cryptocurrency exchanges

-• Contact information: Email, phone number.
+• Contact info: Email, phone.

 • Proof of residence: Utility bills, bank statements.